klmnden/azure-docs.tr-tr/articles/iot-hub/iot-hub-java-java-device-management-getstarted.md

     client = new DeviceClient(connString, protocol);
     ```

-1. Doğrudan yöntem çağrıları için dinleme başlatmak için aşağıdaki kodu ekleyin **ana** yöntemi:
+1. Doğrudan yöntem çağrıları için dinleme başlatmak için aşağıdaki kodu ekleyin. **ana** yöntemi:

     ```java
     try